ibara/oksh/README.md

 are better suited to be sent to the
 [OpenBSD tech@](https://www.openbsd.org/mail.html)
 mailing list.
 Please make sure to test your patch on an OpenBSD machine first before submitting it to tech@.
-I will sync with the master OpenBSD code once your patch is accepted.
+I will sync with the upstream penBSD code once your patch is accepted.
 If you'd like to open an issue here to track progress of your patch on tech@, that's fine.

 License
 -------